 What’s a trip to the beach without nibbling on some local snacks, eh?
-After longs walks by the coast or dipping your feet in the cool cascading waters, take a break with a snack.
-Get everything from roasted corn, mango slices with chilli powder, cotton candy, bajjis, sundal, ice cream and more.
+After a long walk by the coast or dipping your feet in the cool cascading waters, take a break with a snack.
+Get everything from roasted corn, mango slices with chilli powder and cotton candy to bajjis, sundal, ice cream and more.
 The local vendors are only happy to serve, and it usually doesn’t cost more than INR 50.
 For more street food places in the city, click here.

 Gawk at the many Indo-Saracenic buildings spread across this long stretch.
-Morning and evening walks are perfect to catch just a little sun and while doing so you can spot the many lovely buildings and be amazed at the Colonial-style architecture — from University of Madras’ Senate House to Presidency College and Fort St George, and more.
-You can even find statues in honour of Mahatma Gandhi and memorials of politicians like MGR and Annadurai.
-So get a dose of history and culture the next time you head to this beach.
+Morning and evening walks are perfect to catch just a little sun and while doing so you can spot the many lovely buildings.
+Be amazed by the Colonial-style architecture — from University of Madras’ Senate House to Presidency College and Fort St George, and more.
+You can even find statues in the honour of Mahatma Gandhi and memorials of politicians like MGR and Annadurai.
+Get a dose of history and culture the next time you head to this beach.
 For more heritage structures in the city, click here.

 Did we miss something?
 Let us know in the comments below!